rasidanks/Multi-Domain-NLP-Sentiment-analysis/README.md

 ### 9) Model training

-Data Shuffling: The training data is shuffled randomly to prevent overfitting and improve model generalization.
-Training: The model is trained on the shuffled data, with 20% reserved for validation.
+The training data is shuffled randomly to prevent overfitting and improve model generalization.
+The model is trained on the shuffled data, with 20% reserved for validation.
 The training process uses a batch size of 50 and runs for 50 epochs.
 Validation metrics are tracked to monitor performance during training.

 ```
 # Shuffle the training data
 train_data, train_labels = shuffle(x_train_padded, y_train, random_state=42)